Visit Arenal Volcano, Costa Rica

 The nearby Cano Negro Wildlife Refuge is well worth a day trip.
 This is one of the most densely populated areas of Costa Rica but we have found some fabulous accommodation in this scenic and beautiful region.

-Our itineraries will give you suggestions for what is possible when you travel in Arenal Volcano & the Cloudforest Reserves, and they showcase routes we know work particularly well.
+Our itineraries will give you suggestions for what is possible when you travel in Arenal Volcano, and they showcase routes we know work particularly well.
 Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Places & hotels on the map